Fruit Bites: Meet the Watermelon

 Watermelon: Yeah, and many colors and shapes, too.
 Many people think of me only in the extra-large picnic size.
 But I have more than 50 varieties in the United States.

 My rind is usually thick and green, but it can look black.
-It's often striped but it can be spotted.
+It's can have stripes and spots.
 Inside I can be pink or yellow.
-I might be round, or I might be oblong.
+I might be round, or I might be oval-shaped.
 Usually I have small seeds inside.
-But they can be black seeds, or brown, yellow, green, or white seeds.
-And, sometimes I'm seedless.
+They can be black, brown, yellow, green, or white.
+And sometimes I don’t have any.